Labor Practices(Labor Standards, Labor Environment and Related Matters): Policy

 (1) MC's Policy on Labor Practices

-MC believes that consideration for human rights is essential in the course of undertaking various businesses worldwide.
-Based on this belief, MC’s Code of Conduct stipulates that MC will respect human rights and will not engage in any form of discrimination or harassment.
-With regard to labor practices, MC stipulates the International Labour Standards* of the International Labour Organization (ILO) as the relevant regulations underpinning the compliance requirements detailed in the Code of Conduct.
-Furthermore, MC adheres to the legal minimum wage and has adopted a uniform compensation structure for employees of different genders with the same qualifications and same level of professional duties.
+MC believes that respect for human rights is essential in conducting business worldwide.
+Based on this principle, MC’s Code of Conduct stipulates that we respect human rights and prohibit all forms of discrimination and harassment.
+Regarding labor practices, MC adopts the International Labour Standards* of the International Labour Organization (ILO) as the regulatory framework underpinning compliance requirements detailed in the Code of Conduct.
+Furthermore, MC adheres to legal minimum wage standards and maintains a uniform compensation structure for employees of different genders with the same qualifications and level of professional duties.

-The International Labour Organization (ILO) was founded in 1919 on the basic principle that universal and lasting peace can be established only if it is based on social justice.
-Since its establishment, one of the most important functions of the ILO has been the formulation of international labor standards through Conventions and Recommendations.
-The ILO has a tripartite structure with workers and employers participating as equal partners with governments.
-Conventions and Recommendations are adopted at the International Labour Conference of the ILO and ratifying States commit to observing them.
-The ratifying States also use Recommendations to guide their national policies, lawmaking and actions.
-Since its founding, the ILO has adopted Conventions and Recommendations that cover nearly every issue affecting the working world.
-The ILO has established four fields and eight conventions as fundamental labor standards (see table below).
-MC endorses all of these fields and conventions, and makes specific reference to compliance with them in the Mitsubishi Corporation Code of Conduct.
+The International Labour Organization (ILO), founded in 1919, is based on the principle that universal and lasting peace can only be achieved through social justice.
+One of its most important functions is the formulation of international labor standards through Conventions and Recommendations.
+The ILO operates under a tripartite structure, with workers and employers participating as equal partners alongside governments.
+Conventions and Recommendations are adopted at the International Labour Conference, and ratifying states commit to observing them.
+Recommendations also guide national policies, legislation, and actions.
+Since its founding, the ILO has adopted standards covering nearly every issue affecting the working world.
+It has established four fields and eight conventions as fundamental labor standards (see table below).
+MC endorses all these fields and conventions and explicitly references compliance with them in the Mitsubishi Corporation Code of Conduct.

 (2) Participation in the UN Global Compact

-MC joined the UN Global Compact in 2010, declaring our commitment to the ten universal principles in four fields: human rights, labor, environment and anti-corruption.
-Guided also by the spirit of the Three Corporate Principles, we are promoting initiatives in each of these four areas.
+MC joined the UN Global Compact in 2010, declaring its commitment to the ten universal principles in four areas: human rights, labor, environment, and anti-corruption.
+Guided by the spirit of the Three Corporate Principles, we actively promote initiatives in each of these areas.

 The Four Fields and Eight Conventions Constituting Fundamental Labor Standards